 It’s interesting that although Cybis produced special variations of a number of pieces in which they altered the colorway and also changed other decorative elements as well, when they did their pink/blue alternates they changed nothing else but the color.
-They did this three times, all with non-limited editions: Betty Blue, Melissa, and Pandora.
+They did this four (known) times for gallery event pieces: Betty Blue, Melissa, Pandora, and Young Rose.

 Melissa was introduced in 1976 and is 10” tall.
 Her issue price was $225 and she was retired before the summer of 1982.
 Although not based on an actual poem, her tagline in all of the Cybis advertisements was Melissa shelters the timid hare and gentle creatures everywhere.
 Other than her blue eyes, pink is the only color used on this sculpture.
 The back of her robe is especially pretty, I think, with the delicately pink-tinted raised floral decoration.

 Evangeline was a retailer-event piece who made her debut in March 1977 at a New Orleans gallery.
 Her name is based on the epic poem by Longfellow, about an Acadian girl.
 On this sculpture the two bows are now blue but the robe is left completely white, giving a damask effect.
 She was an edition of 200.

 Most examples of both Melissa and Evangeline have the same light-brown hair color but, as the Burchard Galleries example shows, some Melissas were definitely blonde.

 Originally introduced in 1967 at $75, Pandora is 5” high.
 This standard edition was retired in 1983 at a price of $265.